Simple-devs/CommandBouncer/README.md

 Development
 ==============
-For developing please the branch `0.3`.
+For developing please use the branch `0.3`.

 To help us develop this plugin you'll need: